Chicago/dev.cityofchicago.org/README.md

 # Adding New Blog Post

 Create a new Markdown or HTML file in the `_posts/` directory with the following naming convention: `YYYY-MM-DD-title-of-blog-post.md`.
-Make sure the
+The content of a blog post is outlined below.
+There is support for categories, tags, and the author name:

 ```
 layouts: posts